Exclusive · Google Ads Sourced

 Pedestrian fatalities have trended down in Colorado in 2024 (47 mid-year, down from 62).
 Denver, Boulder, and the urban Front Range corridors drive volume.
 Boulder bicycle-commuter density supports steady bike-collision file flow.
 Comparative fault analysis is critical given 50% bar.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added to a Colorado mix on request, but they are not part of our headline coverage given the separate § 13-80-102.5 SOL and the Health Care Availability Act cap structure.
+Med-mal leads can be added to a Colorado mix on request, but they are not a focus area given the separate § 13-80-102.5 SOL and the Health Care Availability Act cap structure.

 The Law